Kieran7741/ait_asl_a1_data_analysis_from_scratch/README.md

 ### Running flask app

-The flask app will be served on the local host port 5000
+The flask app will be served on the localhost port 5000

 ```
 python app.py
 ```

+Visit http://127.0.0.1:5000/dashboard/Arsenal to display the dashboard

 ### Running unit tests